mjhea0/thinkful-html/readme.md

 > There are three ways that you can assign styles to HTML tags.
 Inline.
 Internal.
 Or External.
 Inline styles are placed directly in the tag; these should be avoided, though, as it's best practice to keep HTML and CSS styles separated (don't mix structure with presentation!).
 Internal styles fall within the head of a website.
 Again, these should be avoided as well due to reasons mentioned before.
 Read more about this [here](http://www.w3schools.com/css/css_howto.asp).

 Next, we need to "link" our HTML page and CSS stylesheet.
-To do so, add the following code to the `<head>` section of the HTML page just below the tile:
+To do so, add the following code to the `<head>` section of the HTML page just below the title:

 ```html
 <link rel="stylesheet" href="styles.css">